Rocky Shore, The

 Winner of the Montana New Zealand Book Award for Poetry 2009

-Its also like something out of the Jerry Seinfeld school of sitcom; something about nothing, but which is always sneakily about something quite important.
-In these poems, the general plethora and minutia of life is posited against the grim singularity of death.
+‘The banal is juxtaposed against the significant, which is what makes the latter stand out, but also makes it stand in.
+It’s also like something out of the Jerry Seinfeld school of sitcom; something about nothing, but which is always sneakily about something quite important.
+In these poems, the general plethora and minutia of life is posited against the grim singularity of death.’

 Jenny Bornholdt was born in Lower Hutt in 1960 and lives in Wellington.
 She is the author of nine collections of poems and many chapbooks, and is the co-editor of several notable anthologies, including My Heart Goes Swimming: New Zealand Love Poems and the Oxford Anthology of New Zealand Poetry in English, which won the 1997 Montana New Zealand Book Award for Poetry.
 Her many honours include the Meridian Energy Katherine Mansfield Fellowship to Menton, 2002, and the Te Mata Estate New Zealand Poet Laureate, 2005–6.